 If the field is left empty, the generated file appears in the same folder as the template document.

-There is a limit for Google: the maximum number of Document Requests that are processed in parallel within the last 15 minutes is 2 for Sandbox Orgs and 10 for Production Orgs.
+Google imposes a limit: the maximum number of Document Requests processed in parallel within the last 15 minutes is 2 for Sandbox Orgs and 10 for Production Orgs.

 These values count towards the limit: